RequiemB/SAMP-Server-Manager/README.md

 # SAMP-Server-Manager

-A Discord Bot to get SA-MP server information and send RCON commands written in Python.
+A Discord Bot to get SA-MP server information and execute RCON commands.

 You can use the [invite link](https://discord.com/api/oauth2/authorize?client_id=740603763118702662&permissions=414464723008&scope=bot%20applications.commands) to invite the bot to your server.